giovastabile/dtcc/docs/api.md

     Developer note: Consider introducing a new class named Footprints so that a city can be built from footprints and point cloud data.
     It is somewhat strange that the input to this function is a city.

-### build_dem()

-    Build digital elevation model from point cloud.

-    The DEM is computed from ground points only if ground classifiction is available.
-The DEM is returned as a raster.

 ### build_mesh()